jksyeap/restaurant-project/hwsrc/Homework7Solutions.md

 ## (b) Cookies and the _Request_ Library
 Output:
 Starting my web requests:
-Testing cookies, "/" path, I sent: {undefined}
+Testing cookies, "/" path, client sent: {undefined}
-Testing cookies, "/left" path, I sent: {undefined}
+Testing cookies, "/left" path, client sent: {undefined}
-Testing cookies, "/right" path, I sent: {undefined}
+Testing cookies, "/right" path, client sent: {undefined}

 These results are different than part (a).
 This is because in _request_ cookies
 are not saved by default so no cookies are sent back to the server.
 In order to